NoobieKnight/SmartGrid-Integration/README.md

 This Python script controls two shelly relays to integrate smart grid integration in to compatible heat pumps

-This is the first thing I've done in python so its quite rough
+This is the first thing I've done in python, so it's quite rough

 # Things needed

-* 2 Shelly one
+* 2 Shelly relays
 * 1 Shelly plus H/T (optional)
   Or other smart temperature sensor.
 Temperature is used to make sure that temperature does not go below or higher then specified temperature.